 Health insurance is required of all full-time degree, resident, and international students with F1 and J1 visas.

 The California State University requires all international students to have health insurance that covers emergency evacuation and repatriation.
-The International Center worked with the brokerage firm John C. Breckenridge Insurance Solutions to research health insurance providers and give us the best health insurance coverage at the lowest cost for Cal Poly Pomona international students.
-All students must purchase the annual policy.
+The International Center works with JCP/Aetna Insurance.
+All students must purchase the approved policy.